Kammarianand/Payment_App/README.md

 ## Note
-It is just a sample if you're running code no need to enter original details it's first code implementation
+It is just a sample if you're running code no need to enter original details\
+it's my first code implementation
 ## 🚀 About Me
 I'm a learner and coding enthusiast